pocketvince/MP3adCleaner/README.md

 # MP3adCleaner
 Python script (with a lazy mode in the shell) to remove pollution from MP3 files such as advertising.

+## Update:
+20230412: new function: Extract from intro to outro (from first half of the intro and the second half of the outro)

 ## Installation
 If using the shell script
 ```shell